magimedical/docs.happypathology.com/src/content/docs/guides/cbc-workflow.md

 ### 2. Upload Image Files

-Upload images associated with the PBS study.
+Upload images associated with the CBC study.
 For each image, you are required to provide `rbc_diameter` parameter as a URL query param.
 `rbc_diameter` is the number of pixels in the diameter of a normal human Red Blood Cell in the image.
 This is a measure of magnification that includes digital and optical and sensor size related magnifications.
 You do NOT need to measure this for every image.
 You can do the measurements once and use the same number for all image prepared with the same device settings.